-No. Name Positions in the Company Attendance Record at Board of Directors (Year ended March 2024) 1 Koji Nagai Non-Executive Director Reappointment Chairman of the Board of Directors Member of the Nomination Committee Member of the Compensation Committee 100% (11/11 meetings) 2 Kentaro Okuda Executive Officer Reappointment Representative Executive Officer and President Group CEO 100% (11/11 meetings) 3 Yutaka Nakajima Executive Officer Reappointment Representative Executive Officer and Deputy President 100% (9/9 meetings) attended all meetings of the Board of Directors that were held after his assumption of the office of director.
-4 Shoji Ogawa Non-Executive Director Reappointment Member of the Audit Committee (Full-Time) Member of the Board Risk Committee 100% (11/11 meetings) 5 Laura Simone Unger Outside Director, Independent Director Reappointment Chairperson of the Board Risk Committee 100% (11/11 meetings) 6 Victor Chu Outside Director, Independent Director Reappointment Member of the Audit Committee Member of the Board Risk Committee (scheduled to step down in June) 100% (11/11 meetings) 7 J. Christopher Giancarlo Outside Director, Independent Director Reappointment Member of the Board Risk Committee 100% (11/11 meetings) 8 Patricia Mosser Outside Director, Independent Director Reappointment Member of the Board Risk Committee 100% (11/11 meetings) 9 Takahisa Takahara Outside Director, Independent Director Reappointment Member of the Nomination Committee Member of the Compensation Committee 100% (11/11 meetings) 10 Miyuki Ishiguro Outside Director, Independent Director Reappointment Member of the Board Risk Committee 100% (9/9 meetings) attended all meetings of the Board of Directors that were held after her assumption of the office of director.
-11 Masahiro Ishizuka Outside Director, Independent Director Reappointment Member of the Audit Committee (slated to be Chairman) 100% (9/9 meetings) attended all meetings of the Board of Directors that were held after his assumption of the office of director.
-12 Taku Oshima Outside Director, Independent Director New Appointment Member of the Nomination Committee (slated to be Chairman) Member of the Compensation Committee (slated to be Chairman) (New Appointment)
+No. Name Positions in the Company Attendance Record at Board of Directors (Year ended March 2025) 1 Koji Nagai Non-Executive Director Reappointment Chairman of the Board of Directors Member of the Nomination Committee () Member of the Compensation Committee () 100% (11/11 meetings) 2 Kentaro Okuda Executive Officer Reappointment Representative Executive Officer and President Group CEO 100% (11/11 meetings) 3 Yutaka Nakajima Executive Officer Reappointment Representative Executive Officer and Deputy President 100% (11/11 meetings) 4 Shoji Ogawa Non-Executive Director Reappointment Member of the Audit Committee (Full-Time) Member of the Board Risk Committee 100% (11/11 meetings) 5 Victor Chu Outside Director, Independent Director Reappointment Member of the Audit Committee 100% (11/11 meetings) 6 J. Christopher Giancarlo Outside Director, Independent Director Reappointment Member of the Board Risk Committee 100% (11/11 meetings) 7 Patricia Mosser Outside Director, Independent Director Reappointment Member of the Board Risk Committee (slated to be Chairperson) 100% (11/11 meetings) 8 Takahisa Takahara Outside Director, Independent Director Reappointment Member of the Nomination Committee Member of the Compensation Committee 100% (11/11 meetings) 9 Miyuki Ishiguro Outside Director, Independent Director Reappointment Member of the Nomination Committee (to be appointed) Member of the Compensation Committee (to be appointed) Member of the Board Risk Committee 100% (11/11 meetings) 10 Masahiro Ishizuka Outside Director, Independent Director Reappointment Chairman of the Audit Committee 100% (11/11 meetings) 11 Taku Oshima Outside Director, Independent Director Reappointment Chairman of the Nomination Committee Chairman of the Compensation Committee 100% (9/9 meetings) attended all meetings of the Board of Directors that were held after his assumption of the office of director.
+12 Nellie Liang Outside Director, Independent Director New Appointment Member of the Board Risk Committee (to be appointed) (New Appointment)